II. Risk Factors

 VII.
 Imaging

-- CT findings lag behind clinical findings (but best for bony involvement evaluation)
+- CT findings lag behind clinical findings and may miss early cases

 - Nuclear imaging